 - The sympathetic nervous system is associated with high arousal and mobilization towards movement.
 In children, you can recognize sympathetic activation when kids are excited, silly, keyed up, wiggly or squirmy, surprised, angry, anxious, or have difficulty sleeping.
 When feeling unsafe or threatened, this manifests as a fight or flight response.
 However when supported by the social nervous system, this activation can mobilize towards play.

 - The parasympathetic nervous system is associated with low arousal, relaxation, withdrawal or depression.
 When children feel threatened they may withdraw, appear helpless, and say they are tired, bored, or sad.
 However when supported by the social nervous system children feel safe to relax into a hug, snuggle with a pet, or linger in quiet satisfying activities such as reading or drawing.

-As parents, learning to support the development of the social nervous system in our children can help them become well adapted.
+As parents, knowledge of the polyvagal theory empowers you to support the development of the social nervous system in children to help them become well adapted.

 Saved by the ball

 Here is a personal story that illustrates the process of how we can work with our own emotions to regulate our children: